 Even though these discussions are informal, it is always a good idea to keep a note of the conversation, in case the issue is raised again.

 Your employer does not have to raise a matter informally with you before dealing with it formally.

 Assumption 2: There Is No Set Disciplinary Procedure

-If your disciplinary issue is handled informally then, there is no rigid structure in place for your employer to follow.
-However, if the matter is being addressed formally, then your employer should follow the ACAS code of practice.
-This Code of Practice sets out the standards of fairness and reasonable behaviour that employers and employees should follow when dealing with a dispute.
+If your disciplinary issue is handled informally, then there is no rigid structure in place for your employer to follow.
+However, if the matter is being addressed formally, then your employer should follow the ACAS code of practice which sets out the standards of fairness and reasonable behaviour that employers and employees should follow when dealing with a dispute.

 The first step in the process will be to make you aware that you are going to potentially be subject to disciplinary action; this may be done verbally, to begin with, but must be confirmed in writing.
 The letter should lay out all the details of what your employer suspects you of doing wrong and should be detailed enough for you to be able to provide a response or explanation.
 The letter will also explain that you will be called in for a meeting soon and that you can bring someone with you to that meeting.

 The second step will taken by your employer.
 They will investigate the accusations against you by speaking to your co-workers, if it is appropriate for them to do so, they may also gather paper evidence regarding the situation.
 The investigation could also involve calling you in for an investigatory meeting, where your employer tries to understand what has happened.
 You can be suspended while this investigation is carried out, but your employer should take no disciplinary action towards you at this stage in the proceedings.